 I’m cool with all that too.

-So, even when facial pain is also called “the suicide disease”, even when MS fatigue can knock me senseless in less than five minutes, and even when I feel awful inside despite not looking sick, I am just cool with the whole lot because there simply is no other way.
+So, even when facial pain is also called “the suicide disease”, even when MS fatigue can knock me senseless in less than five minutes, and even when I feel awful inside despite not looking sick, I am just cool with the lot because there is no other way.

 The depression that came and went used a similar rhetoric.
 I felt it was humiliating.
 It felt unfair, and it was similarly careless in the way it progressed.
 The biggest difference between MS and depression?
 Depression left with one tablet a day for a few months.
 It might return, but then again, it might just stay away forever.
-My MS is currently on a regimen of approximately 28 pills a day, about 10,000 tablets a year.
+My MS is on a regimen of approximately 28 pills a day, about 10,000 tablets a year.

 Obviously, I cannot speak for those with enduring mental illnesses, for those in treatment and just as eager to be cured as others with physical illness are.
 I base my knowledge on what I learned during my counselling course and what I went through with depression.